The Key To Obtaining Child Custody And Parenting Time

 Preserving your relationship with your kid and protecting them is paramount.
 Knowing your rights as a parent and what to expect in the process is essential to understand what you are up against.

 An Overview Of Child Custody And Parenting Time Determinations

 No matter your gender, you and your spouse have equal rights and opportunities to gain custody and visitation of your children.
 However, your love for your child is not the only thing that will be taken into consideration.

 Whether you are negotiating the agreement in mediation or leaving the decision up to a judge, you should expect that every detail of your life will be heavily scrutinized.

 Factors that influence custody and parenting time decisions include your:

 Child custody determinations in Oregon are made based on what is in a child’s best interests.
 Applying the criteria above provides greater insight when trying to ascertain what the court will decide.
-As a client of Quatier Law, I will fight to protect your parental rights and skillfully negotiate to obtain a favorable custody decision.
-I also assist with child custody modifications and enforcement.
+I will fight to protect your parental rights and skillfully negotiate to obtain a favorable custody decision.
+I also assist with child custody and parenting time modifications and enforcement.

 Do I Need An Attorney To Obtain Parenting Time Or Custody?